FishtownFish wrapped around the rod of AsclepiusMedicine

 Milk thistle can affect liver enzymes that process thyroid hormone, but the clinical effect on levothyroxine is usually small.
 The bigger issue is timing.
 Take thyroid medication first thing in the morning, on an empty stomach, and milk thistle later with food.
 If thyroid labs drift, mention the supplement to your doctor.

 Safety data on milk thistle in pregnancy and breastfeeding is limited.
 We avoid it during those windows unless there is a specific medical reason and your obstetrician approves.
-Some traditional uses involve milk thistle to support breast milk production, but I prefer to use better-studied tools.
+Some traditional uses involve milk thistle to support breast milk production, but we prefer to use better-studied tools.

 Milk thistle is sometimes marketed as a hangover cure.
 The evidence is weak.
-It may slightly soften the next-day inflammatory response from heavy drinking, but most "hangover" symptoms are dehydration, sleep disruption, and acetaldehyde toxicity.
+It may slightly soften the next-day inflammatory response from heavy drinking, but most hangover symptoms are dehydration, sleep disruption, and acetaldehyde toxicity.
 Hydration, electrolytes, and limiting alcohol load are far more effective.

 In animal studies, silymarin shows protective effects against acetaminophen-induced liver injury.
 In human emergency settings, N-acetylcysteine (NAC) is the actual antidote and the only treatment proven to save the liver from acetaminophen overdose.
 Do not rely on milk thistle for that purpose.